2024 Conference

 Practical ideas on finally completing (or starting) the novel or other work that you have been postponing writing since Reagan was president.
 Prolific best-selling and award-winning author Don Keith, who overcame laziness, a demanding media career, procrastination, and abundant soul-crushing rejection to publish 42 (and counting) books—fiction and non-fiction—offers tips on getting past “writer’s block” and some of those other imaginary impediments to authors whose muses have suddenly ceased being chatty.

-Publishing Panel: "Queries, Proposals, and Submissions" - Melissa Carrigee and Mandy Haynes
+Publishing Panel: "Queries, Proposals, and Submissions" - Melissa Carrigee

 "Understanding the Art of Mystery Writing" - T.K.
 Thorne and Debra Goldstein